techgrounds/techgrounds-skonak23/week3/# NTW-07 - Networking case study.md

 - An AD server
 - A file server containing internal documents

-Design must have additional focus o network security.
+Design must have additional focus on network security.

 - [x] Explain your design decisions